Creating new documents

 When multiple documents are opened at once, VectorStyler will load these document in parallel, taking advantage of the multiple CPU cores available in the users computer.
 The selected files need not be in VectorStyler specific file format.
 Documents can be opened from AI, PDF, PS and SVG file formats as well.
 In the case of foreign file formats, VectorStyler will create a new document with the imported content of the file.
 Saving to foreign file format can only be done using the Export command of the File menu.

-The current document is saved using the Save command of the File menu (Command+S).
+The current document is saved using the Save command of the File menu (Command+S (Mac) or Control+S (Windows)).
 If the document was not saved previously, the file save modal view is presented to the user to select a file name.
 Documents can only be saved to the VectorStyler file format.
 For other file format outputs, use the Export command of the file menu.
 It is recommended that documents are saved frequently to avoid unintended loss of your work.

 A number of additional commands are available to save the document or a part of it: